-- 7 This section describes several key concepts that are relevant to the guidance. - 8 Technical review - 9 Technical review is a process that evaluates an assessment report in accordance with the criteria and - scope of the review.
+- 9 Technical review is a process that evaluates an assessment report in accordance with the criteria and - 10 scope of the review.
 The criteria and scope are discussed and agreed between the user and technical - 11 reviewer, with the criteria typically being evaluation of the assessment report for consistency with ICAT - 12 key recommendations, and the scope describing the elements of the policy and impact assessment that - 13 will be reviewed. - 14 The technical review process results in a written technical review report and technical review statement. - 15 The statement contains the conclusion of the review.
-The report also provides findings on any issues - identified, and suggestions for improvement for future impact assessments. - 17 Technical review can be conducted similarly to the review processes that are mandatory for Annex I - 18 countries under the UNFCCC.
-Currently under the Convention, the two modalities for review are - 19 international consultation and analysis (ICA) and international assessment and review (IAR).
-Through - these review processes, parties to the UNFCCC participate in the review of biennial update reports - 21 (BURs) and national communications (NCs).
-These are intended to satisfy "the need to have a cost- - 22 effective, efficient and practical review process that does not impose an excessive burden on Parties, - 23 experts or the secretariat."3 - 24 The Cancun Agreements outlined differing objectives between these two processes.
-With subtle - difference, IAR is to be conducted with the goal of promoting comparability and building confidence while - 26 ICA has the main objective to increase transparency of mitigation actions and their effects.
-In addition, - 27 IAR is to be a robust, rigorous and transparent process while ICA is to be non-intrusive, non-punitive and - 28 respectful of national sovereignty. - 29 The guidance also draws upon experience of GHG auditing and accreditation under programmes such as - 30 the CDM and voluntary carbon market programmes.
-To attend to the range of purposes and objectives of - 31 potential users and circumstances, the approach to technical review within ICAT is a hybrid of ICA and - 32 IAR.
-The scope and steps of this guidance seek to merge the rigor of IAR with the more facilitative and - 33 mentoring elements of ICA.
-Technical review in this guidance aims to be a flexible learning experience
+The report also provides findings on any issues - 16 identified, and suggestions for improvement for future impact assessments. - 17 Technical review can be conducted similarly to the review processes under the UNFCCC.
+The modality - 18 for review used by Parties not included in Annex I to the Convention is international consultation and - 19 analysis (ICA).
+Through this review process, technical experts undertake a technical analysis of biennial - 20 update reports (BURs) in consultation with the non-Annex I Party and through a facilitative sharing of - 21 views, resulting in a summary report. - 22 The modality for review for Annex I countries is international assessment and review (IAR).
+Through this - 23 review process, Parties included in Annex I to the Convention participate in the review of GHG - 24 inventories, biennial reports (BRs) and national communications (NCs).
+These are intended to satisfy "the - 25 need to have a cost-effective, efficient and practical review process that does not impose an excessive - 26 burden on Parties, experts or the secretariat."6 - 27 The Cancun Agreements outlined differing objectives between these two processes.
+With subtle - difference, IAR is to be conducted with the goal of promoting comparability and building confidence while - 29 ICA has the main objective to increase transparency of mitigation actions and their effects.
+In addition,